s-bear/jetson-tx1-imx219/README.md

 # jetson-tx1-imx219
 Setting up a Jetson TX1 with the IMX219 image sensor on an J106 &amp; M100 motherboard.
+I need to edit the IMX219's modes, which involves rebuilding both the driver and the dtb files for the kernel.

 # Note well: this procedure is a work in progress, and has not been extensively tested!
 I am actively developing this system and am keeping my project notes here so that I can do a complete rebuild if necessary.
 I'm writing these notes publicly on the off-chance that someone else will find them useful.
 Please feel free to contribute if you feel so moved.

+To Do:
+[ ] Guide on how to modify the IMX219's modes
+[ ] Make the IMX219 driver a module so that I don't have to rebuild the whole kernel each time I change it?
+[ ] Add links to the various parts and their documentation.
+[ ] Screenshots of JetPack?
+[ ] Maybe add targets to the Makefile to deal with JetPack and Tegra210_...tbz2?
+[ ] Try using the 24.2.3 BSP rather than 24.2.1.
+[ ] See if Auvidea's patches would work with the 28.2.1 BSP (seems unlikely--they supposedly made some big changes)

 ## Part 1: Parts & datasheets